baremetalhelp/baremetal.help/docs/docs/sso/enable-provisionsing.md

 Nothing will happen for a bit, so put the kettle on.

 By default, synchronization runs every 40 minutes.
 It is not possible to change this delay.
-But is _is_ possible to "Provision on demand" on a specific AD User.
+But it _is_ possible to "Provision on demand" on a specific AD User.
+Although this will not create new SSO Groups, just assign existing ones.

 For this step we're only interested in seeing all users and group being synchronized at once to AWS SSO.